xamarin/xamarin-forms-samples/UserInterface/ProgressBarDemos/README.md

 ---
-name: ProgressBar Demos
+name: Xamarin.Forms - ProgressBar Demos
 description: This sample demonstrates how to use a ProgressBar in code and XAML with code-behind.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: